Jim Sensenbrenner: Wisconsin legislature (1969–1979)

-U.S. House of Representatives (1970–2021)
+U.S. House of Representatives (1979–2021)

 Elections

 Sensenbrenner watches as President George W. Bush signs the Partial-Birth Abortion Ban Act, November 2003.

 When 9th District Congressman Bob Kasten vacated his seat to run for governor in 1978, Sensenbrenner ran in the election to succeed him in what was then the 9th District, which covered most of Milwaukee's northern and western suburbs.
 He defeated his primary opponent, State Assemblywoman Susan Engeleiter, by 589 votes with a plurality of 43%.
 He defeated Democratic lawyer Matt Flynn in November 1978 with 61% and was reelected 20 more times with no substantive opposition, sometimes running unopposed in what has long been the most Republican district in Wisconsin.
 His district was renumbered as the 5th after the 2000 census, when Wisconsin lost a district.
 He never won re-election with less than 62% of the vote.
 In fact, his worst two re-elections were in 2004, when he defeated UW-Milwaukee professor Bryan Kennedy with 67% of the vote, and in 2006 defeated him in a rematch with 62%.

 On September 4, 2019, he announced that he would not seek a 22nd term in office and would retire from Congress at the conclusion of the 116th Congress.

 Impeachment manager role

 In 1998, Sensenbrenner was one of the House managers (prosecutors) in the 1999 impeachment trial of President Bill Clinton.
 He was also one of the impeachment managers for three other impeachment trials (all for federal judges): the 1989 trial of Walter Nixon, the 2009 trial of Samuel B. Kent, and the 2010 trial of Thomas Porteous.
+He served as a manager in more federal impeachments than anyone else in American history.